-Many organizations rely on Security Operations centres (SOC) as a valuable resource for security incident detection.
+Many organizations rely on Security Operations centers (SOC) as a valuable resource for security incident detection.

-A Security Operations Centre is a command facility for a team of Information Technology (IT) professionals specialising in monitoring, analyzing and protecting an organization from cyber attacks.
+A Security Operations Centre is a command facility for a team of Information Technology (IT) professionals specializing in monitoring, analyzing, and protecting an organization from cyber attacks.

 The goal of the SOC team is to detect, analyze, and respond to cybersecurity incidents using a combination of technology solutions and a set of powerful processes.
-The SOC team comprises mainly engineers, analysts and managers who oversee security operations.
+The SOC team comprises engineers, analysts, and managers overseeing security operations.

 The team works with the organizational incidence response teams to ensure security issues are addressed properly and quickly when discovered.